Topological and Purely Topological Alignment Dynamics: Introduction

 We remark that the uniqueness part of the assertion above should be understood to mean that $\rho$ is uniquely determined, and that $u(t)$ is uniquely determined in $\supp \rho(t)$ for each $t\ge 0$.
 This version of the Theorem is stated in slightly simplified form; in fact, we really only need $\psi_0$ to be nondecreasing inside the set $U:=\{x:\rho_0(x)>0\}$.
 It is also possible to include, for instance, the case where $U$ consists of finitely many open intervals and $\rho_0$ and $u_0$ are not required to be $C^1$ (or even defined) outside $U$.
 Our proof of Theorem \ref{t:classical} follows the approach of the first author in \cite{L2019CTC}, see also \cite{LLST2020geometric}.
 The `$e$-quantity' emerges as the spatial derivative of a time-dependent version of $\psi_0$, and indeed, our criterion for global-in-time existence can be written as $e_0:=\partial_x \psi_0 \ge 0$.
 We will give a precise formula for $\psi$ in Section \ref{s:threshold}, and we will also discuss a partial converse of Theorem \ref{t:classical} in Remark~\ref{r:classicalnegative}.

 In the microscopic and mesoscopic (kinetic) level, transformations akin to \eqref{e:psi0def} serve as a singularity reduction of the kernel $\varphi$ in kinetic descriptions of alignment dynamics.
-In \cite{ChoiZhang2021, PeszekPoyato2022kinetic} (see also \cite{HaKimParkZhang2019, K-21}) it is shown that the second-order Cucker--Smale-type dynamics with communication $\widetilde{\varphi}(s)=s^{-\alpha}$ with $\alpha\in(0,1)$ can be equivalently reformulated as first-order dynamics with communication $\widetilde{\Phi}(s)\approx s^{1-\alpha}$.
+In \cite{ChoiZhang2021, PeszekPoyato2022kinetic} (see also \cite{HaKimParkZhang2019, K-21}) it is shown that the second-order Cucker--Smale-type dynamics with communication $\widetilde{\varphi}(r)=r^{-\alpha}$ with $\alpha\in(0,1)$ can be equivalently reformulated as first-order dynamics with communication $\widetilde{\Phi}(r)\approx r^{1-\alpha}$.
+(Here $r$ refers to Euclidean distance.)
 Article \cite{PP-23} reveals a gradient flow structure of such models.